linroger/Wealth-of-Nations/Adv Investments/Lecture 4- Investor Sentiment.md

 Source: Bybee,  J.L.,  2023,  The Ghost in the Machine: Generating Beliefs with Large Language Models,  working paper,  Yale School of Management.

-economic expectations measures for individual macroeconomic indicators every month (blue line).
-It also shows the cyclically-adjusted price-to-earnings ratio that we looked at in the last lecture.
-There is clearly a strong positive correlation between the two series.
-This is quite remarkable since the construction of the economic sentiment measure did not use any direct information about the price level of the stock market.
-Even so,  the sentiment measure matches quite well the depressed value of the stock market relative to earnings in the late 1970s,  the boom in the late 1990s,  and the drop during the financial crisis in 2007/08,  for example.

 This example of sentiment extraction using LLMs is surely just a first cut of what can be done in relatively simple ways by using publicly available pre-trained versions of LLMs.
 A lot of new advances seem likely in this area in the coming years.